simonrabate/simonrabate.github.io/_pages/about.md

 ### Position

-- Economist at the Centraal Planbureau  (CPB)
+- Economist at the Centraal Planbureau  (CPB) - The Hague, Netherlands.
-- Research affiliat at the Institut des politiques publiques (IPP)
+- Research affiliate at the Institut des politiques publiques (IPP) - Paris, France.

 ### Fields of interest